 Working with contractors or freelancers implies the need to have clear boundaries over who owns the project's end result.
 If ownership over any intellectual property developed by the contractor for the client belongs to the client, it needs to be outlined in the contract to avoid any legal battles, as the laws around this differ per country.

 Whenever you hire an external worker to work for you, you will likely have to share some confidential business information with them.
 This may cause you discomfort since you don't always have established relationships based on mutual trust.
-To mitigate this risk, make sure you include a confidentiality clause in your contractor agreement.
+To mitigate this risk, make sure you include a confidentiality clause (a non-disclosure agreement/ NDA) in your contractor agreement.
 In this section, you should clarify what constitutes confidential information; examples include patent rights, copyrights, trade secrets, marketing plans, business strategy, customer databases, etc. After defining and outlining what you consider confidential, the contractor should agree to not divulge or disclose this information to any third parties.
 Breaching a confidentiality agreement can be a cause for terminating the contract.

 Can an independent contractor have a non-compete agreement?